 A tough question, but if the answer is read all of my books, review my (published) national research, and here are example consulting clients, then the person is probably an expert.
 If the clients are just “speaking” clients, then they probably don’t have much depth.
 (Feel free to read all eight of my books and my published research: all are aimed at service or knowledge-based organizations.
 I’d be happy to share my list of digital consulting clients as well.)

 There are no shortage of “instant” digital or social media experts.
 While they may be great salespeople, they certainly aren’t who you want in front of your audience.
 They don’t have the depth, since expertise can only be learned over time.
 (I started in this field in 1994, by putting several major market newspapers online, and have worked on 100+ projects since.)

 Digital must achieve key business goals: conversion of a community to leads, member retention, recruitment, etc. If the speaker only knows Social Media, then they won’t know how to connect it to other marketing and technology processes and systems, let alone corporate strategy.
 (I have decades of advising senior leadership on digital strategy… and also implementing enterprise-scale web sites, marketing automation systems, and CRM.)

 A speaker who is an expert in the area should also be using the tools.
 If not, then whatever they say is probably just theory.
-Pay particular attention to their blog, but also check them out on LinkedIn, Facebook, YouTube, Twitter, etc. Google them, and see how often they come up, and where they appear.
+Pay particular attention to their podcast and blog, but also check them out on LinkedIn, Facebook, YouTube, Twitter, etc. Google them, and see how often they come up, and where they appear.
 (I have 600+ thoughtful blog posts, and over 180 video interviews syndicated across the web.
 My national Social Media benchmarking research has been used by 100’s of organizations.
 And check out my LinkedIn profile, my website, my Amazon author profile, and Google…)